The coronavirus spread all over the world in a very short time. France, Italy, Spain and the United Kingdom have been affected severely.

 United Kingdom: The whole of the United Kingdom of Great Britain and Northern Ireland and Gibraltar and the Channel Island of Jersey (Crown Property).
 Excludes the other overseas territories, the Crown Holdings of the Isle of Man and the Channel Island of Guernsey.

-- Contact restrictions: A maximum of 5 persons from your own and another household may meet.
-This applies to both private and public spaces.
-Children under 14 years of age are excluded.
+Contact restrictions: A maximum of 5 people from your household and from another household may meet.
+This applies to private and public spaces.
+This does not include children up to 14 years of age.

 The following still applies: